Chapter 102-3 Advisory Opinions

 (C) Formal, informal, and staff opinions will provide the recipient, and any person similarly situated to the recipient, the immunity described in section 102.08 of the Revised Code, provided that the facts are fully disclosed and the recipient or similarly situated person fully complies with the guidance in the opinion.

-(D) The commission will maintain a listing of all advisory opinions rendered.
+(D) The commission will maintain a record of all advisory opinions rendered.

 Promulgated Under: 111.15